adaltas/node-each/README.md

 The following functions are available:

 - `call(function)`
   The function handler to call for each iterated element.
 Provided arguments depends on the subject type and the number of arguments defined in the callback.
 More information below.
 - `close()`
   Stop the iteration, garanty that no item will be emitted after it is called.
 - `end()`
   Stop the iteration, garanty that no item will be emitted after it is called.
 - `error(function)`
   Called only if an error occured.
 The iteration will be stopped on error meaning no `item` event will be called other than the ones already provisionned.
 The callback function is called with one argument, the error object.
 See the section `dealing with errors` for more information.
+- `queue`
+  Enter the queue mode and listen to new values to pushed and processed.
+Call `close` to exit.
 - `next(function)`
   Called only once all the items have been handled.
 In case there was no error function previously set, the first argument is the error object if any.
 The following argument is the number of traversed items as the second argument.
 In case of an error, this number correspond to the number of item callbacks which called next.
 - `parallel(mode)`
   The first argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.
 - `promise`
   Return a Javascript promise called on error or completion.
 - `push(item)` or `push(key, value)`